-The cookie set by ExpressVPN enables us to set your language preference, attribute visitors to a marketing channel, and once you login, securely show you information that is specific to your account.
-The cookie contains a user identifier, but no directly personally identifying information such as your name or email address, and does not track any activity outside the ExpressVPN website.
+The cookies set by ExpressVPN enable us to set your language preference, attribute visitors to a marketing channel, and, once you log in, securely show you information that is specific to your account.
+The cookies contain a user identifier, but no directly personally identifying information such as your name or email address, and do not track any activity outside of ExpressVPN’s domains.

 ExpressVPN uses third-party services such as Google Analytics and Adwords.
 Cookies from such services are used to collect data for statistical reports.
 For example, we may generate reports regarding the amount of time users spend on the Site and the number of users who visit a particular page.